PeterWaher/RetroSharp/README.md

 The solution includes a series of [examples](Examples) demonstrating how **RetroSharp** can be used.
 These [examples](Examples) are simple and aim to present a topic in a short and simple manner that is easy to read, understand, and reutilize.
-The [examples](Examples) are sorted into various categories, as shown below.
+The [examples](Examples) are sorted into various categories, from very simple to more advanced, as shown below.

 ### Text and Strings